aalmkainzi/neat_libs/README.md

 # neat_sort

-Summary:
-This is a neat api for sorting in C. By default it has sorting for all the main numeric type in C, also strings.
-Additional types can be added by users of the library.
+A neat api for sorting in C. By default it has sorting for all the main numeric types, also strings.
+Additional types can be added by user of the library.

 API:
 ---